Sit Tight

 Sit Tight is a 1931 American Pre-Code musical comedy film, directed by Lloyd Bacon, written by Rex Taylor, edited by James Gibbon, and produced and distributed by Warner Bros.
+Pictures.
 It was originally intended as a full musical, but due to the backlash against musicals, all the songs were cut from the film except for one - sung by Winnie Lightner - in all release prints in the United States.

 Plot

-Winnie is the head of a health clinic and has Jojo (played by Joe E. Brown) as one of her employees.
-Jojo is a wrestler forced to enter the ring and face down a musclebound masked opponent Olaf (played by Frank Hagney).
+Winnie is the head of a health clinic and has Jojo as one of her employees.
+Jojo is a wrestler forced to enter the ring and face down a musclebound masked opponent Olaf.
 Making matters worse, the masked marauder is convinced his wife has been fooling around with JoJo.
 JoJo is knocked out early in the proceedings, whereupon he dreams he is a sultan surrounded by harem girls.

-A romantic subplot involves Tom (played by Paul Gregory) and Sally (played by Claudia Dell).
+A romantic subplot involves Tom and Sally.
 Tom works for Sally's father.
 Sally asks her father to give Tom a promotion so she can spend more time with him.
 When Tom refuses to be promoted without earning the position, she threatens to have him fired and he quits his job.
 Tom attempts to begin a new career as a championship wrestler and is trained by Winnie and Jojo.
 When Sally learns about this, she attempts to stop him and asks for his forgiveness.
 She pleads with him to not fight but he has already pledged to do so.

 Pre-Code sequences

-In one sequence, Joe E. Brown refuses to strip (for wrestling) when asked to by another man and makes comments about "not knowing him well enough", implying that the man wants to sleep with him.
+In one sequence, Jojo refuses to strip (for wrestling) when asked to by another man and makes comments about "not knowing him well enough", implying that the man wants to sleep with him.